Designing a Wrapper for Terraform & OpenTofu

 Units - TF Modules as Components #

-To work with the tooling, a TF module must be a valid root module, and the input variables must include four string variables that have specific names.
-This tooling refers to modules that follow these requirements as units.
 These requirements enable us to handle every unit as a component that behaves in a standard way, regardless of the differences between them.
-For example, since each unit is a separate root module, you can have different versions of the same providers in different units.
+For example, since each unit is a separate root module, we can have different versions of the same providers in different units.

 The four required input variables are: